 Fractional reserve banking refers to a policy that requires banks to keep a fraction of their deposits “in reserve” rather than retaining them all in storage or lending them all out.
 The rationale for allowing this is that not every depositor will withdraw all deposits simultaneously.
 Keeping enough reserve to meet the withdrawal demand enables the bank to lend out more, creating money for additional use.
 The loans used for new businesses can grow the economy.

-The current lending process enables banks to receive an estimated 97 percent of the new money.14See, 97 % Owned, a documentary on this problem. http://97percentowned.com/press/ This unethical lending process creates an ever-expanding wealth gap.
+The current lending process enables banking and government elites to receive an estimated 97 percent of the new money.14See, 97 % Owned, a documentary on this problem. http://97percentowned.com/press/ This unethical lending process creates an ever-expanding wealth gap.
 Loans, by nature, are a form of economic serfdom similar to the indentured servitude that ancient Rome used to enable immigrants to earn their freedom.
 People are willing to borrow voluntarily and engage in financial servitude if it means a better life in the future.
 The practice of delayed gratification enables people to become self-sufficient and the economy to grow.

-This bank speculation contributed to the stock market bubble that collapsed in 1929.
+Bank speculation contributed to the stock market bubble that collapsed in 1929.
 Belief in the stock market created fast money in the roaring 20s as businesses and the economy rapidly expanded.
 Banks joined in this boom, speculating with depositors’ money, artificially inflating the bubble.
 Bank failures followed the stock market collapse.
 Gambling with depositor money is far riskier than lending from reserves.
 The government stepped in as a referee to stop unethical bank speculation.

 The Glass-Steagall Act of 1933 corrected two serious problems.
 First, it prohibited banks from using deposits for speculation rather than traditional lending.
 Second, it established the FDIC to protect sovereign citizens from institutional malfeasance.
 The Glass-Steagall Act was one of the best pieces of financial legislation in U.S. history.
 Unfortunately, it was repealed in 1999 and immediately followed by unethical practices and scandals like Enron and WorldCom.